Branding Social Media Websites

 - Profile Picture

 - Use an iconic photograph cropped to 200 pixels wide (no height constraint).
-Avoid using words or solid colors as they degrade when rendered by Facebook.
+Avoid using words or solid colors; they degrade when rendered by Facebook.

 - Vanity URL